venkyg88/AssignmentApp/README.md

 # AssignmentApp
-making all the classes loosely coupled

-# PizzaApplication
-Program which reads pizza type and time it was ordered, sorts it lexicographically and converts the Epoch time to human readable date/time and writes to another file
+Program which reads pizza type and time it was ordered, sorts it lexicographically and converts the Epoch time to human readable date/time and writes to another file.

 ##Completed Tasks:
 - Mavenized the project